Mooloolah River National Park: Amphibians

 The Park is home to ten species of frogs including threatened ‘acid frogs’ termed as such by having the ability to inhabit acidic water bodies.
 Their preferred habitat is wet coastal heathlands with acidic waters (pH less than 5).
 Significant threats include the destruction of coastal wetlands and changes in water quality and availability.
-These species include the wallum froglet (Crinnia tinnula) listed as vulnerable in the NC Act, the wallum sedgefrog (Litoria olongburensis) listed in the EPBC Act and NC Act as vulnerable, and the wallum rocketfrog (Litoria freycineti) listed as vulnerable in the NC Act.
+These species include the wallum froglet (Crinnia tinnula) listed as vulnerable in the NC Act, the wallum sedge frog (Litoria olongburensis) listed in the EPBC Act and NC Act as vulnerable, and the wallum rocketfrog (Litoria freycineti) listed as vulnerable in the NC Act.
 These three frogs are also recorded outside the Park in the Lower Mooloolah River Environmental Reserve which provides a buffer zone and extension of habitat.
 Acid frogs can tolerate fire events as long as suitable water sources are available.
 The introduced cane toad (Rhinella marina), prevalent across south east Queensland, is also recorded in the park.